 Is remote working the same as working from home?

-Remote working and work from home are similar in that they both refer to the practice of working outside of a traditional office setting.
+Remote working and working from home are similar in that they both refer to working outside a traditional office setting.
 However, there are some subtle differences between the two terms.

-“Work from home” specifically refers to the practice of working from one’s own residence.
-It is a type of remote work where an employee is based at home but connected with the office and colleagues via technology.
+“Work from home” refers explicitly to working from one’s residence.
+It is remote work where an employee is based at home but connected with the office and colleagues via technology.
 This can include video conferencing, instant messaging, and other forms of remote communication.

 On the other hand, “remote working” is a more general term that encompasses a broader range of working arrangements.
-It can refer to any type of work done outside of a traditional office setting, whether from home, a coffee shop, a coworking space, or any other location.
-Remote working also includes different forms of working arrangements, such as part-time remote work, full-time remote work, and job rotation.
+It can refer to any work done outside a traditional office, whether from home, a coffee shop, a coworking space, or any other location.
+Remote working also includes different working arrangements, such as part-time remote work, full-time remote work, and job rotation.

 You’re growing and need to hire people to help with that growth.
 If you have a new project on the horizon, you must hire someone with experience in that area.
 You might also want someone who has worked with similar clients or projects before so they can hit the ground running from day one!